Investiture

-Investiture (from the Latin preposition in and verb vestire, "dress" from vestis "robe") is a formal installation or ceremony that a person undergoes, often related to membership in Christian religious institutes as well as Christian knighthoods or damehoods, in addition to government offices.
+Investiture (from the Latin preposition in and verb vestire, "dress" from vestis "robe") is a formal installation ceremony that a person undergoes, often to mark or celebrate their taking up membership in—or leadership of—a Christian religious institute, an order of chivalry (which may include knighthoods, damehoods, or other honours), or a governmental leadership role or office.

-In an investiture, a person may receive an outward sign of their membership, such as their religious habit, an ecclesiastical decoration (as with chivalric orders) or a scapular (as with confraternities); they may be given the authority and regalia of a high office.
-Investiture can include formal dress and adornment such as robes of state or headdress, or other regalia such as a throne or seat of office.
-An investiture is also often part of a coronation rite or enthronement.
+In an investiture, a person may receive (or be 'invested with') an outward symbol or marker of their membership, such as a religious habit (as with monastic communities), an ecclesiastical decoration (as with christian chivalric orders), a badge or medal (as with an honours investiture), a particular coloured veil (as with religious orders of women), or a scapular (as with confraternities).
+A person assuming political or clerical office (eg, as a bishop) may be given the symbols of authority or particular (usually historical) regalia of that office; these items often come to be regarded as manifestations of the polity or the religious order or institution itself, and are passed down from office-holder to their successor.
+Investiture can include formal dress and adornment, such as a robe of state, crown, or headdress; it often takes place in a particular space (a church or a parliament building etc) and other regalia such as a staff, sword, throne or sceptre may also play a role.
+An investiture is also often part of, or is similar to, a coronation rite or an episcopal enthronement.

-Christianity
+Christian organisations

+Bishops are given jurisdiction over a particular part of a church during an investiture, which occurs alongside their consecration as a member of the order of bishops.

 Religious institutes

-Investiture indicates in religious orders the usually ceremonial handing over of the religious habit to a new novice.
-The investiture usually takes place upon admission to the novitiate (rarely only upon profession).
-The investiture which takes place either as part of a liturgical celebration in the choir of the church or in the community's chapter house.
+Investiture indicates, in religious orders, the usually ceremonial handing over of the religious habit to a new novice.
+The investiture takes place either as part of a liturgical celebration (usually in a church or its choir) or in the community's chapter house.The investiture usually takes place upon admission to the novitiate (or, rarely, later, upon their simple or solemn profession).

-In some places, a slightly shorter or even a white habit is lent to dress up, which is then exchanged for one in the way that the other professed people wear at the first profession.
-In some religious orders for women, the white veil of the novice is exchanged for a black veil when taking temporary vows (simple profession), while others only give the black veil for solemn profession.
+In some places, a person entering a religious community's novitiate is invested with a slightly shorter or white habit: the junior member then dresses in this until their simple/solemn profession, at which time they exchange their prior garb for a full, regular habit as worn by other professed members of the community.
+In some religious orders for women, the white veil of the novice is exchanged for a black veil when taking temporary vows (simple profession), while other communities only give the black veil at solemn profession.

 Confraternities

-Joining a confraternity (such as the Confraternity of the Immaculate Conception) occurs through an investiture, in which one is given a scapular as an outward mark of their membership.
+Joining a confraternity (such as the Confraternity of the Immaculate Conception) occurs through an investiture; in some of these ceremonies the new member is given a scapular as an outward totem or symbol of their membership.

+Chivalry

 A Christian is made a knight or dame through an investiture, as with the Order of Saint John (Bailiwick of Brandenburg), a chivalric order.